lautaro445/automation_csv/README.md

 Automation CSV Email Sender
-Description
+What it does

-This project processes CSV files with customer data, validates email addresses, filters them by domain, and sends automated messages.
-It can run in simulation mode or real sending mode via SMTP (Gmail or any other server).
+This project processes CSV files with customer data:

-Installation
-Clone the repository:
-git clone <your-repo-url>
-cd automation_csv
-Create and activate a virtual environment: python3 -m venv my_env source my_env/bin/activate
-Install dependencies:
-pip install -r requirements.txt
+Validates email addresses
+Filters emails by domain (default: gmail.com) Generates output CSV files: valid, invalid, and filtered emails Optionally sends emails (simulation or real)
+Quick Start
+Linux / Mac
+Open terminal in the project folder
+Run simulation:
+./run.sh simulate
+Send real emails:
+./run.sh send
+Windows
+Open Command Prompt in the project folder
+Run simulation:
+run.bat simulate
+Send real emails:
+run.bat send
+Input / Output
+Place CSV files in the data/ folder
+Outputs are saved in output/:
+valid_emails.csv → all valid emails
+invalid_emails.csv → invalid emails
+filtered_emails.csv → emails filtered by domain
+Logs are saved in logs/app.log
+Email Setup
-Create a .env file with SMTP credentials:
+Create a .env file (do not commit it):
 EMAIL_USER=your_email@gmail.com
-EMAIL_PASS=generated_app_password
+EMAIL_PASS=your_app_password
 SMTP_SERVER=smtp.gmail.com
 SMTP_PORT=587

-Do not commit .env to the repository.
-Add it to .gitignore.

-Usage
-Simulation Mode

-Does not send emails, only generates logs:

-python3 main.py -i data --simulate
-Real Sending Mode

-Sends actual emails using SMTP:

-python3 main.py -i data --send
-Limit Emails for Testing
-python3 main.py -i data --send --limit 5
-Flag Validation
-You cannot use --simulate and --send at the same time.
-If no emails remain after filtering, the script will warn and exit without error.
-Output

-Generated files are saved in the output folder:

-filtered_emails.csv – emails filtered by domain
-valid_emails.csv – all valid emails
-invalid_emails.csv – invalid emails

-Logs are saved in logs/app.log:

-File loading info
-Validation results
-Email sending (simulated or real)
-Errors per email if any
-Example Log
-2026-04-01 14:09:44 - INFO - Loaded file: clientes.csv
-2026-04-01 14:09:44 - INFO - Valid emails: 3
-2026-04-01 14:09:44 - INFO - Invalid emails: 1
-2026-04-01 14:10:00 - INFO - Running in simulation mode
-[SEND] Email to jairo@gmail.com (simulated)
-[SEND] Email to fausto@gmail.com (simulated) Recommendations
-Generate a Gmail App Password and use it in .env.
+Generate a Gmail App Password if using Gmail
-Always test first with --simulate before sending real emails.
+Test first with simulation before sending real emails Notes
-For client demos, use --limit 5 or another low number.
-# automation_csv
+Simulation mode does not send emails, just logs the process Real mode sends emails according to the CSV and filters For demos, limit emails using --limit (see manual)